 “It looks like we are working on the body, but use patterns are held in the brain.
 We are looking to change our unhelpful ‘default’ patterns of use back to ‘factory settings’!”

 ~ Penelope Easten

-Others are interested in improving their performance skills, whether in music, sports, or everyday life.
-The Technique is taught at most of the top music and acting schools around the world, including here in Melbourne at the Australian National Academy of Music (ANAM) and the Victorian College of the Arts (VCA).
+The Alexander Technique is taught at many of the top music and acting schools around the world, including here in Melbourne at the Australian National Academy of Music (ANAM) and the Victorian College of the Arts (VCA).
 Many well-known professionals have endorsed the Technique as having made a profound difference in their careers, including Yehudi Menuhin, John Cleese, Ruby Wax, Sir Paul McCartney, Sir Colin Davis, and Dame Judi Dench.

 “Using the Alexander Technique empowers me and gives me a balanced sense of tension rather than relying on creating tension to do something in order to produce a sound or an act that is preconceived.
 I realized that I cannot control a set of circumstances outside of myself so I can go on a journey relying on the state of mind and body that the Alexander Technique gives me.“